gt-crnch-rg/read-the-docs/docs/general/mailing-list-help-tickets.rst

 2. Ask a clarification question in the related MS Teams group.
 For example, if you are working with Alveo boards you may want to post your question in the ``fpga-xilinx`` channel on Teams.

-   -  Alternatively, if you are not able to use Teams you can post your question on the related mailing list.
-So for Alveo boards, this would be ``crnch-rg-reconfig@lists.gatech.edu``

 3. During discussion on the Teams or email group we may move your question to the ticketing system or a private conversation if it is